texastribune/docks/README.md

 The full history for each image is stores in this repo.
 If the container has its own repository, the full history will be there as well.

+### Deprecation Notice

+The [`texastribune/pg-tools`](https://hub.docker.com/r/texastribune/pg-tools/) Docker image is no longer built using this repo.
+All development has moved to the [`texastribune/docker-pg-tools`](https://github.com/texastribune/docker-pg-tools).

 ### Contributing